by Peter Guzik

 26. Lisa Fernandez – Softball

-Lisa Fernandez is considered by many to be the greatest female softball player in the U.S. history.
-Based on the tremendous success of the U.S. in most international competitions, that would most likely make her the greatest of all-time.
+Lisa Fernandez is considered by many to be the greatest female softball player in U.S. history.
+Based on the tremendous success of the U.S. in most international competitions, that would most likely make her the greatest of all time.
 She was born and raised in Southern California, following religiously the MLB teams of the area, the Los Angeles Dodgers and the California Angels.
 The sport was the favorite of most of her family, leading her to start playing at the age of eight.
-By the time she graduated from high school, her team had already won a championship and she was off to UCLA to play for the Bruins.
+By the time she graduated from high school, her team had already won a championship, and she was off to UCLA to play for the Bruins.
 There she earned a degree in psychology and four national championship finals appearances, two resulting in winning the final game.

 While in college, Fernandez was already playing for the national team and winning gold medals at international competitions.
 This continued as she played for the Olympic team, earning gold medals at Atlanta (1996), Sydney (2000), and Athens (2004).
 In Athens, she set Olympic records by striking out 25 batters in a single game and setting the high mark for the best batting average for a single tournament (.545).
 The natural way for her to share her knowledge and understanding of the sport was to coach.
 Her former coach, Sue Enquist, said, “She had a coach’s curiosity even as a freshman.
 She could feel the momentum shift; she could pick up on an opponent’s signals or pitches.”
 This curiosity has led to her being part of the coaching staff for the UCLA Bruins softball team for 23 years.